A New Road to Local Participatory Democracy – real involvement in local government

 Criteria for Membership of Electoral College of PPN

-The Environmental Pillar as the validating body for the membership of the Environmental Electoral
+The Environmental Pillar is the validating body for membership to the Environmental Electoral

-Colleges of the City and County PPNs provides below a list of criteria and areas of activity that qualify a local/regional group to be members of an Environmental Electoral College of a PPN, together with a list of all the national networks whose local/regional groups are automatically eligible.
+Colleges of the City and County PPNs.
+Below is a list of criteria and areas of activity that qualify a local/regional group to be members of an Environmental Electoral College of a PPN, together with a list of all the national networks whose local/regional groups are automatically eligible.